AshmaDev/sexymail/README.md

 Now you can use your `htmlMsg` as a email message.

-You have complete freedom in building ejaculate argumetn object.
+You have complete freedom in building ejaculate argument object.
 You can use the components in any number and order.

 ## License